EwanMe/anyMidi/README.md

 This project aims to convert audio into MIDI notes with the help of FFT and harmonics analysis.
 Work on this project started as a part of my bachelor thesis in the field of music technology at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu/), Trondheim, Norway.
 Basic functionality was achieved for the presentation of my thesis in June 2021.
 After that, work has continued on the project at a slower pace, seeking to improve upon the achievements of my thesis.

-## :goal_net: Current goal
-Create a better GUI which lets users test different settings for FFT and MIDI, among other things.

 ## :computer: How to get the project running

 ### :books: Requirements